 I moved to New York in 2014 and opened The Vocal Lab and Music School with the philosophy that vocal students should not just be students of the voice, but of music and musical concepts.
 Vocalists are musicians, after all, and must have a conceptual understanding of music to be better vocalists.

 I have always been a proponent of health and wellness, and have based my philosophy around this as well.
-My students receive a total body approach to vocal study so that they develop a keen sense of self awareness to determine what it means to take an adequate diaphragmatic breath, understand where our resonators are located within the body and how we can use them for continuity, efficiency and projection.
+My students receive a total body approach to vocal study so that they develop a keen sense of self awareness to determine what it means to take an adequate breath, understand where our resonators are located within the vocal tract and how we are able to use them for continuity, efficiency and projection.

 I strive to have strong interpersonal relationships with all of my students, and help them grow as individuals, musicians, vocalists and artists.

-Outside of running The Vocal Lab, I am currently recording my forthcoming album to be released in 2019.
+Outside of running The Vocal Lab, I have recorded my forthcoming album to be released in Fall, 2019.
 You can check out my original project and upcoming show schedule at:

 Born and raised in Los Angeles, Gabi caught the music bug at an early age and began performing in musicals at age seven, starting vocal training and dance studies at age twelve.
 Gabi attended the Academy of Music and Performing Arts at Hamilton High School, where she spent her four years singing with the vocal jazz choir, performing in musicals, and furthering her dance training.
 Outside of high school Gabi volunteered as a choreographer and dance teacher at Calle Mayor Middle School in Torrance.